-- 1 From the page where you want to add the overlay, select MENU > Edit Overlays. - 2 Select Mercury Cruise.
+- 1 From the page where you want to add the overlay, select Options > Edit Overlays.TIP: You can also select Toolbars from the menu bar to quickly change the overlays.

+- 2 If necessary, select Cruise.

+- 3 Select Mercury Cruise.

+- 4 If necessary, select Add.